 The charts on the next page represent the budget programs broken out by "program" and by "function".
-Benefits are calculated on a percentage basis per the Collective Bargaining Agreement and by figures supplied by the Town Accountant.6 primary function of Fire Suppression.
-These charts are included as part of the budget exercise.
+Benefits are calculated on a percentage basis per the Collective Bargaining Agreement and by figures supplied by the Town Accountant.

 The "Other cost" component varies by function and program.
 These accounts are used to support the Missions of each Program area.
 These accounts are for materials, services, and small capital items.
 Other Costs represent approximately 10% of the Fire Department Budget.